What is PMS?

 Why do you get PMS?

-For some women PMS is more debilitating and there is a very extreme form of PMS called premenstrual dysphoric disorder (PMDD).
+For some of us, PMS is more debilitating and there is a very extreme form of PMS called PMDD (premenstrual dysphoric disorder).
 If you find your PMS symptoms are interfering with your everyday life, you should speak to a healthcare professional.

 Ways to manage PMS